eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 1. Create a new repo from the [Argo CD Starter Kit](https://github.com/IBM/template-argocd-gitops/generate).
 If you see a 404 error when you click on the link, you need to sign in to github.

-2. Clone the project to your machine
+2. Copy the repository's URL.
+For GitHub this is done by pressing the `Code` button and copying the URL provided in the `Clone` section.
+Then, in your cloud shell, run:

     ```bash
     $ git clone ${GIT_URL_GITOPS}
     ```

-3. navigate into the directory
+3. Navigate into the directory.

     ```bash
     $ cd ${GIT_DIRECTORY}
     ```

-4. Create and push test branch
+4. Create and push test branch.

     ```bash
     $ git checkout -b test
     $ git push -u origin test
     ```

+    To be able to push the new `test` branch to the remote repo, you will be asked to provide your Git username and a **Password/Personal Access Token**.

 ### Hook the CI pipeline to the CD pipeline